kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments-exercises.rst

 		But we can only run 8 experiments, so we now use the table in the course notes (derived from page 272 in Box, Hunter and Hunter, 2nd edition), and see the layout that will cause least disruption is to assign **D = ABC**.
 This gives the same experimental layout above.

 .. question::

-	.. note:: This question requires using fractional factorials.
-You may have to read ahead in the notes to answer all the parts of this question.

 	Factors related to the shrinkage of plastic film, produced in an injection molding device, are being investigated.
 The following factors have been identified by the engineer responsible: